Copy and move objects

 If you copy or move objects from an assembly or cast unit, Tekla Structures copies the assembly structure if possible.
 For example, sub-assemblies are copied as sub-assemblies if a parent object is found.

-The reinforcement handle or surface treatmentbuilding object that represents finishing of a part
+Reinforcement and surface treatmentbuilding object that represents finishing of a part

 The term surface treatment is used in concrete detailing.
 For concrete parts surface treatment includes surface mixes, tiles, and flat finishes, such as troweling and sandblasting.